-- All children from six-months to kindergarten entrance age enrolled in any program provided by a district or ESU, or in partnership with another entity must be included. - It is the responsibility of the school district to ensure that all children are included in the GOLD system and are assigned an ADVISER number.
+- All children from six-months to kindergarten entrance age enrolled in any program provided by a district or ESU, or in partnership with another entity must be included. - It is the responsibility of the school district to ensure that all children, as detailed above, are included in the GOLD system and are assigned an ADVISER ID, previously known as NSSRS.
+The child's ADVISER ID number must be entered into each child's profile.
+Refer to Question #17 for more information on the ADVISER ID.